Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: FIR--radio correlation

 where $\gamma_\e$ is the electron Lorentz factor.
 In the second step, we adopted the electron distribution in the relativistic limit (Eq.~\ref{eq:fe}), which is valid for synchrotron-emitting electrons.\footnote{Note that $A_\rmn{bol}=\ln(p_\rmn{max}/p_\rmn{min})$ for a power-law electron distribution with $\alpha=2$ and $p_\rmn{min}\gg 1$ so that the factor $\gamma_\e^{2-\alpha}=1$.
 If the spectral index were instead $\alpha=2.2$, the simplified assumption $\alpha=2$ would have overestimated the synchrotron luminosity by a factor of 6 for $\gamma_\e=8\times10^3$.} Assuming that the synchrotron cooling time of CR electrons is shorter than their escape times \citep{1989A&A...218...67V}, we find an FRC of the form

 where we have used Eqs.~\eqref{eq:Lp} and \eqref{eq:Le} in the last step.
-Here, $\dd\ln\nu=2\,\dd\ln\gamma_\e$ according to Eq.~\eqref{eq:synch_photon}, $\eta_{\rmn{syn}}$ denotes the calorimetric energy fraction of electrons that cool and radiate synchrotron emission, and we adopted in the last step $\alpha=2.2$, $p_\rmn{min}=1$, and electrons with a Lorentz factor $\gamma_\e=8.4\times10^3$ that emit 1.4~GHz synchrotron radiation in a magnetic field of $2.4~\upmu$G (see Eq.~\ref{eq:synch_photon}).
+Here, $\dd\ln\nu=2\,\dd\ln\gamma_\e$ according to Eq.~\eqref{eq:synch_photon}, $\eta_{\rmn{syn}}$ denotes the calorimetric energy fraction of electrons that cool and radiate synchrotron emission, and we adopted in the last step $\alpha=2.2$, $p_\rmn{min}=1$, and electrons with a Lorentz factor $\gamma_\e=8.4\times10^3$ that emit 1.4~GHz synchrotron radiation in a magnetic field of $2.4~\upmu$G (see Eq.~\ref{eq:synch_photon})\footnote{For simplicity, we adapt $B$ instead of $B_\perp$ to relate the magnetic field strength to the characteristic electron energy.
+Accounting for the orientation of the magnetic field would slightly modify the normalisation of the FRC, which is however degenerate with the other input parameters and hence justifies our choice.}.
 In our models, $\eta_{\rmn{syn}}$ ranges from 0.1 to 0.7 at SFRs $\dot{M}_\star\gtrsim1~\msun~\rmn{yr}^{-1}$, with slightly smaller (larger) values realised in our `CR diff' (`CR adv') models \citep{2021WerhahnIII}.
 We note that the lowest values of $\eta_{\rmn{syn}}$ in the `CR diff' model are realised in our $10^{10}~\msun$ halo and could become larger if we use an improved ISM model in cosmological simulations of dwarf galaxies with (i) star formation- and cosmic accretion-driven turbulence that helps to further grow the disc magnetic field as well as (ii) an improved CR transport model which delivers a realistic (spatially and temporally varying) CR diffusion coefficient in the self-confinement picture \citep{2019MNRAS.485.2977T}.

 Interestingly, the factor $\gamma_\e^{2-\alpha}$ predicts a slightly super-linear FRC because of the different saturation values of the magnetic field strength with halo mass and SFR (see Fig.~\ref{fig:energies}).
 In our `CR diff' model, we find saturated magnetic field strengths of $[0.14,1.8,7,14]~\upmu$G for SFRs of $[0.01,0.4,5,30]~\msun~\rmn{yr}^{-1}$.
 This implies that the Lorentz factor of the electrons that emit 1.4~GHz synchrotron radiation of $\gamma_\e\approx[35,9.6,4.8,3.5]\times10^3$ according to Eq.~\eqref{eq:synch_photon} which we fit in order to obtain a functional dependence of the 1.4~GHz synchrotron emitting Lorentz factor on the SFR,